Dasyphyllum excelsum: Description

 Provided with two thorns (modified stipules), deciduous at the base of the leaves, the flowers are clustered in inflorescences (terminal Flower heads).
 The flowers are white and hermaphrodite, 5 stamens with the anthers attached.
 The fruit is a cylindrical achene about 3–3.5 mm long and 1 mm wide, pubescent, reddish pappi 5 mm long.

 Etymology

-Dasyphyllum is derived from Greek hairy leaves, diacanthoides from Greek two thorns.
+Dasyphyllum is derived from Greek hairy leaves, excelsum from Latin meaning akin to tall or prominent.